Construction industry of India

 The construction industry of India is an important indicator of the development as it creates investment opportunities across various related sectors.
 With a share of around 8.2%, the construction industry has contributed an estimated ₹670,778 crores (US$ 131 billion) to the national GDP at factor cost in 2011–12.
-The industry is fragmented, with a handful of major companies involved in the construction activities across all segments; medium-sized companies specializing in niche activities; and small and medium contractors who work on the subcontractor basis and carry out the work in the field.
 In 2011, there were slightly over 500 construction equipment manufacturing companies in all of India.
 The sector is labor-intensive and, including indirect jobs, provides employment to more than 49.5 million people.